 Ann Krouse attended the University of Miami in Florida.
 Since then, she has been involved in several organizations.
 She was the Vice President of ECI (retired 2001).
 She was Chair of the United States Holocaust Memorial Museum Risa K Lambert Luncheon in 2001, the Major Gifts Chair of Chicago’s JUF in 2003 and 2004, and Legacy of Light Founder of the United States Holocaust Memorial Museum.
 Her greatest accomplishment is being Amy Krouse Rosenthal’s mother and the mother of Beth, Joe, and Katie, and grandmother to her 10 grandchildren.

-Paul C. Krouse currently lives in Boca Raton, Florida.
-After receiving his BA in Communications from University of Illinois, he served in the Illinois National Guard for 12 years.
+In memoriam, founding Amy Krouse Rosenthal board member, Paul C. Krouse, 1937-2018, received his BA in Communications from University of Illinois and served in the Illinois National Guard for 12 years.
 Paul worked as a copywriter for newspapers and advertisers before founding Educational Communications, Inc. There he created and published noteworthy guides including Who’s Who Among American High School Students, and funded over 3 million dollars in college scholarships.
-Since 1999, he has been involved in various community activities, as a Founder of Legacy of Life from USHMM and JUF, serving on the JUF board, working with the United States Holocaust Memorial Museum and Holocaust Educational Foundation.
-He is currently the founder and president of the Royal Palm Yacht and Country Club Men’s Club.
-Paul is equally proud of his 4 children (including Amy Krouse Rosenthal) and 10 grandchildren.
+Paul was involved in various community activities, as a Founder of Legacy of Life from USHMM and JUF, serving on the JUF board, working with the United States Holocaust Memorial Museum and Holocaust Educational Foundation.
+He was also the founder and president of the Royal Palm Yacht and Country Club Men’s Club.
+Paul was equally proud of his 4 children (including Amy Krouse Rosenthal) and 10 grandchildren.